ibm-cloud-docs/monitoring/launch.md

 4. Select one instance.
 Then, click **Open dashboard**.

-    The Web UI opens.
+    The {{site.data.keyword.mon_short}} UI opens.

-## Launch the Secure web UI
+## Launch the Secure UI
 {: #launch_step3}

-By default, the *Monitor* view opens when you launch the monitoring UI.
+The Secure UI is only available for instances that have a plan that includes Secure.
+{: note}

-To access the *Secure* web UI, complete the following steps:
+To access the *Secure* UI, complete the following steps:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.